Subject-16/Self-gravity-sims/README.md

 # Self-gravity-sims
-Generates phase plots for particles under their self gravity
+Generates phase plots for particles under their self gravity.
+Run self_gravity.m for generating videos/png plots of the simulations